13 Critical Customer Support Challenges to Overcome (2023)

 1. Answering challenging customer questions

 No matter how great your product or service is, there will always be difficult customer questions – it’s part of every business.
-While you may have documentation in place such as a customer service training manual that helps handle these difficult conversations, there may be instances when customers catch your reps off guard with questions they simply can’t answer.
+While you may have process documentation in place, like a customer service training manual that helps handle these difficult conversations, there may be instances when customers catch your reps off guard with questions they simply can’t answer.

 Not having an answer doesn’t mean it should be left at that – reps must expect the unexpected and be prepared to act quickly when knowledge or information is limited.